viticm/vimrc/amix-vimrc/sources_non_forked/vim-flake8/README.mdown

 flake8 itself. (vim-flake8 "just" invokes it and deals with showing the output in Vim's quickfix window.)

-To do so, put the following into your `~/.config/flake8` file:
+To do so, put the following into a `.flake8` file at the root of your project:

     [flake8]
     max-line-length = 120